dwyl/learn-alpine.js/drag-and-drop.md

 </tbody>
 ```

-When the `dragstart` event is triggered (ie an item is moved) we update the new
+When the `dragstart` event is triggered (i.e. an item is moved) we update the newly
 `selected` value to `true` (this value has been initalised in the `x-data` attribute).
-When the `dragend` event is trigger we set `selected` to false.
+When the `dragend` event is triggered we set `selected` to false.

 Finally we are using `x-bind:class` to add css class depending on the value of
 `selected`.
-In this case we have customise the display of the cursor.
+In this case we have customised the display of the cursor.

 To make is a bit more obvious which item is currently moved, we want to change
 the background colour for this item.
 We also want all connected clients to see